arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 ### Bash grammar of for loops

-In Bash a the structure "for A in B do C" is coded:
+In Bash the structure "for A in B do C" is coded:

 ```
 for A in B